creativenull/wsl2-distro-ubuntu/README.md

 update-alternatives --install /usr/bin/python python /usr/bin/python3 1
 ```

 Set the locale, selecting `en_US`.
-This is needed by `asdf` node plugin to setup up nodejs.
+This is needed by `asdf` to setup up nodejs and php.

 ```sh
 dpkg-reconfigure locales